 Is EVO ICL permanent?

-The EVO ICL lens is designed for permanent vision correction, but it can also be removed by a doctor if necessary if a patient’s needs change.
+The EVO ICL lens is designed for permanent vision correction.
+With that said, it can also be removed by a doctor if necessary.
 The flexibility of removable vision correction is a considerable benefit for our patients.

-That said, it is important to note that EVO ICL does not prevent aging of the eye and associated conditions.
-Patients who receive the EVO ICL can still develop presbyopia, or age-related near vision loss/farsightedness.
-Additionally, EVO ICL does not prevent cataracts, another common eye condition that is associated with aging, nor will it prevent glaucoma.
+It is important to note that EVO ICL does not prevent aging of the eye and associated conditions.
+Patients who receive the EVO ICL can still develop presbyopia or age-related near vision loss/farsightedness.
+Additionally, EVO ICL does not prevent cataracts or glaucoma.

 How much does EVO ICL cost?

-EVO ICL price varies according to factors specific to the patient and the ophthalmologist who performs the procedure.
-Our eye health specialists will make sure you are fully educated about the cost of your eye surgery before it is scheduled.
+Our eye health specialists will make sure you are fully educated about the cost of your eye surgery.
+You will have an estimate before it is scheduled.
+We will be able to provide an accurate quote following your free consultation with Dr. Khanna.

-We like to tell our patients that when you consider the long term cost of paying for glasses and contact lenses, EVO ICL practically pays for itself.
+When you consider the long-term cost of paying for glasses and contact lenses, EVO ICL practically pays for itself.

 Is EVO ICL covered by insurance?

-EVO ICL and other vision correction surgeries are considered to be elective (not medically necessary), and are typically not covered by insurance.
-However, it may be possible to use funds from a medical spending account such as an FSA or HSA to help cover the cost of EVO ICL.
+EVO ICL and other vision correction surgeries are considered to be elective (not medically necessary).
+Elective procedures are typically not covered by insurance.
+However, it may be possible to use funds from a medical spending account.
+Patients with an FSA or HSA can use those funds to help cover the cost of EVO ICL.

 Will I feel the EVO ICL in my eye?